gfgalbraith/gfgalbraith/README.md

 ### What I enjoy:
 - Reef fish biodiversity data
-- Building models and visualizations that heklp make sense of complex ecological patterns
+- Building models and visualizations that help make sense of complex ecological patterns
 - Learning new tools and techniques in data science

 Reach me here or check out: